 It would be impossible to adequately prepare young leaders for handling the many issues encountered in ministry today.
 Continue reading

 It’s tempting to think that Robin Williams could have been lifted out of a state of despondency if only he had been able to read all the Twitter comments praising his amazing career as a great actor.
 Yet this would not be a safe assumption.
 Continue reading

-As an ACOD himself, Dr. Trent offers 10 helpful points for people who never had the benefit of seeing a loving, committed marriage modeled for them.
-If you suffered wounds when your parents’ marriage ended that make it difficult for you to trust other people, and even God, despite these struggles, Dr. Trent encourages you not to think that you’re doomed to divorce.
-You can break the cycle and build a healthy marriage.”
-Share his advice with others.
+10 helpful points for people who never had the benefit of seeing a loving, committed marriage modeled for them.
+These points are especially helpful to those who suffered wounds when their parents’ marriage ended that make it difficult for them to trust other people, and even God.
+Continue reading